gothamjs/framework/README.md

 ![logo](http://gothamjs.io/share.png)

+# Notes

+This project is quite outdated, still it's working on production for some web applications I built for companies.
+I will convert the website into a wiki when I will find a bit of time :)

 # Gotham JS Framework

 Gotham is a web application framework for front-end development.
 After crafting many web applications using Laravel and Rails I couldn't find a simple front-end framework to manage my Javascript.
 I wanted to code my front-end with an expressive syntax, install a package and use it without any pain.
 To require/include functions like you can in others languages, execute something when i need it, and do it all in an elegant, logical way.